superlinked/VectorHub/docs/use_cases/hybrid_search_&_rerank_rag.md

 Hybrid Search
 Result: According to the 2022 National Security Strategy, the United States faces two strategic challenges: the end of the post-Cold War era and a competition underway between major powers to shape what comes next, and the recognition that the democratic allies and partners in the Indo-Pacific and Europe are mutually reinforcing and intertwined fates.
 ```

 Both results are somewhat accurate and satisfactory.
-Now let us incorporate abbreviations and name filters to see how that works.
+Now, let us try again, **this time incorporating abbreviations and name filters** to see how that works.

 ```
 Query: How did Joe Biden help deepen NATO relationship?